awslabs/aws-lambda-rust-runtime/README.md

 }
 ```

 The code above is the same as the [basic example](https://github.com/awslabs/aws-lambda-rust-runtime/tree/master/lambda-runtime/examples/basic.rs) in the `lambda-runtime` crate.

+### deployment

+#### aws cli

-To deploy the basic sample as a Lambda function, we first build it with `cargo`.
+To deploy the basic sample as a Lambda function using the aws cli, we first need to build it with `cargo`.
 Since Lambda uses Amazon Linux, you'll need to target your executable for an `x86_64-linux` platform.

 ```bash
 $ cargo build -p lambda_runtime --example basic --release